sdcastillo/PA-R-Study-Manual/docs/02-r-programming.md

 ## Functions

-You only need to understand the very basics of functions for this exam.
-Still, understanding functions helps you to understand *everything* in R, since R is a functional [programming language](http://adv-r.had.co.nz/Functional-programming.html), unlike Python, C, VBA, Java which are all object-oriented, or SQL which isn't
+You only need to understand the very basics of functions.
+The big picture, though, is that understanding functions helps you to understand *everything* in R, since R is a functional [programming language](http://adv-r.had.co.nz/Functional-programming.html), unlike Python, C, VBA, Java which are all object-oriented, or SQL which isn't